 With graduate, undergraduate, and online programs, National University offers flexible learning options to meet you at every point on your journey.
 You’ll also find ample scholarship opportunities, convenient accelerated study options, and benefits for student veterans, plus the option to transfer credits or gain college credit for military experience.

 Discover your role in creating safer communities, supporting fairer criminal trials, and building a better justice system.
-Explore National University’s Certificate in Criminal Justice Administration, Bachelor of Science in Criminal Justice Administration, Master in Criminal Justice Leadership, and other accredited certificate and degree programs.
-Contact our admissions office to learn more, or start your application online today.
+Explore National University’s accredited Bachelor of Science in Criminal Justice Admin and Master’s in Criminal Justice Leadership.
+You can also look at our Criminal Justice Certificates.